Healthdirect Free Australian health advice you can count on.

 What are the risks of massage therapy?

-You should sometimes avoid massage.
+Sometimes, massage should be avoided.
 Massage might not be right for you if you have:

 Some massage therapists are trained to work with people receiving medical care.
-Your doctor may have a list of therapists they recommend.
+Your doctor can:

 What does a massage treatment involve?

 Medicare does not cover the cost of massage therapy.
-However, if you have private health insurance, you may receive up to a 30% rebate on some treatments such as physiotherapy and massage therapy.
-Ask your health fund what is included in your 'Extras' cover.
+However, if you have private health insurance, you may receive a rebate.
+Ask your health fund what is included in your 'Extras cover'.

 Learn more here about the development and quality assurance of healthdirect content.